tasmota/docs/MQTT.md

 - The power state message can be sent with the retain flag set.
 Enable this with `cmnd/tasmota/PowerRetain on`.

-- The telemetry messages can also be sent with the retain flag, but this is a compile time option.
+- The telemetry messages can also be sent with the retain flag, but this is a compile option.
 See [#1071](https://github.com/arendst/Tasmota/issues/1071).

 - For Sonoff Dual or Sonoff 4CH the relays need to be addressed with `cmnd/tasmota/POWER<x>`, where {x} is the relay number from 1 to 2 (Sonoff Dual) or from 1 to 4 (Sonoff 4CH). `cmnd/tasmota/POWER4 off` turns off the 4th relay on a Sonoff 4CH.

-- MQTT topic can be changed with `cmnd/tasmota/TOPIC tasmota1` which reboots Tasmota and changes the `%topic%` to `tasmota1`.
+- MQTT topic can be changed with `cmnd/tasmota/%topic% tasmota1` which reboots Tasmota and changes the `%topic%` to `tasmota1`.
 From that point on MQTT commands should look like `cmnd/tasmota1/POWER on`.

 - The OTA firmware location can be made known to tasmota with `cmnd/tasmota/OtaUrl http://thehackbox.org/tasmota/release/tasmota.bin`.
 Reset to default with `cmnd/tasmota/OraUrl 1`.